|

 Stone and wood infuse the sleekly designed architecture with a sense of place, while the spa menu incorporates indigenous botanicals into massages, facials, and body treatments.

-With 16 treatment rooms, many featuring private terraces with breathtaking views, the hotel spa offers plunge pools, spaces for yoga and meditation, a state-of-the-art fitness center, a full-service salon, and a retail boutique.
+With 16 treatment rooms, many with private terraces offering breathtaking views, the hotel spa features plunge pools, spaces for yoga and meditation, a state-of-the-art fitness center, a full-service salon, and a retail boutique.

 9) New Orleans, Louisiana